Gaming (VR)

 Head Mounted Display

-Head mounted display or HMD is a term you'll hear all over the VR world.
-In a nutshell, it's the hardware that gives the user his or her VR experience.
+Head-mounted display, or HMD, is a term you'll hear all over the VR world.
+In a nutshell, the hardware gives the user his or her VR experience.
 You'll find HMDs in the form of a headpiece, helmet, glasses, or goggles.
 You will enjoy your VR experience through what you see in the HMD.

 Head Tracking